AUSTRIA FAST FACTS

 A highly developed industry is the main source of income in the country.
 Next to that, international tourism has also had major contributions to the economy of Austria.

-Airport/s: Vienna International Airport in Austria’s capital is the main international airport for travel to Austria.
+International Airport/s: Vienna International Airport in Austria’s capital is the main international airport for travel to Austria.
+The following are other international airports in Austria:

 Visa Required: US citizens do not need a visa to travel to Austria for tourist or business reasons for a maximum of 90 days’ stay.
 However, a passport must be valid for up to 3 months after your last day of stay in Austria.
 Several other countries also get this same visa exempt privilege for travel to Austria including citizens from Australia, Brazil, Canada, Israel, Japan, Hong Kong, Malaysia, Mexico, Monaco, New Zealand, Singapore, Taiwan, Venezuela, Vatican, and many more.
 There are also other specified nationalities that require a visa prior to travel to Austria.